daisukeokaoss/AkariDoc/README.md

 https://openpowerfoundation.org/specifications/vectorintrinsicportingguide/

 This picture is mascot of Testing framework Akari.
+Japanese Kimono and Japanese animal musasabi.
 ![Picture of Akari](AkariMascot.jpeg "Akari")